 Working Toward Environmental Justice

-The Earth Ministy team raises the profile of environmental issues, actions, and impacts and informs the congregation about how we can act responsibly.
+The Earth Care team raises the profile of environmental issues, actions, and impacts and informs the congregation about how we can act responsibly.
 First Church has committed to Environmental Justice action as one of its pillars of justice.
 To be successful, it requires more than individual actions.
 It needs community organization, legislation, and litigation.

 - Learn how a Chicago community and environmental organizations won a three-year battle to keep General Iron scrap metal from moving its highly polluting plant from Lincoln Park to the South-East side.
 Check out the short documentary film on this action, “Let Us Breathe”.